WillGolden80742/web-scraping-images/README.md

-Here is the README.md file rewritten in English for this project:

 # Download Images and Background Images

 This project consists of a Javascript script that allows to download all the images and background images from a web page.